 Second battle of Bedriacum

 Syrian legions headed by Mucianus moved to the Balkans, where they were joined by the Danube legions led by Antonius Primus (commander of the VI legion from Pannonia) and Cornelius Fuscus (proconsul from Illyricum).
-Supporters of Vespasian decided to conquer Italy using the Danube legions in the strength of about 30,000 soldiers.
+Supporters of Vespasian decided to conquer Italy using the Danube legions the strength of about 30,000 soldiers.
 Vespasian’s forces were commanded by the legate Marcus Antonius Primus.
 Together with reinforcements, Primus’s army numbered 50,000 people who set course for Rome.
 Opposite these forces, Vitellius sent troops under the command of Cecyna.
 Cecyna’s troops of 50,000 – 60,000 took the north course, taking a defensive position on the Po line near Cremona.
 At Cremona, Cecyna was replaced by Fabius Fabullus.
-Meanwhile, Primus took Verona and then set course for Cremona.
+Meanwhile, Primus took Verona and then set a course for Cremona.

 On October 24, 69 CE, in the Bedriacum area near Cremona, Vitellius’s army supported by reinforcements attacked Primus’ army.
 The unit led by Arrius Varus repelled this attack, inflicting considerable losses on opponents.
 In a moment, Vitellius’s army, supported by new units, repeated the attack, pushing Varus’ soldiers this time.
-At the same time, there was a clash in the center – here Antonius Primus successfully fought off Vitellius attacks.
+At the same time, there was a clash in the centre – here Antonius Primus successfully fought off Vitellius’s attacks.
 In the evening, more troops of Vespasian reached the battlefield.
 Gathering new troops, Primus took up positions along the road, awaiting an incoming enemy.
 The clash occurred at night, and both sides fought fiercely, inflicting enormous losses.
 In the battle fell, among others Arrius Varus, who fought to save the legionary eagle to the end.
 The fierce battle lasted several hours.
 In the morning, Vitellius’s forces began to weaken, eventually yielding to his opponent.

 After breaking up Vitellius’ legions, Primus moved to Cremona, protected by auxiliary troops of Vitellius’s German allies.
 Germanic fortifications were stormed here.
-As a result of fierce battle, Vespasian’s soldiers broke into the shafts, destroying the enemy.
+As a result of the fierce battle, Vespasian’s soldiers broke into the shafts, destroying the enemy.
 The city surrendered, but the victors did not respect surrender by massacres of the inhabitants.

 Thanks to the victory at Cremona, numerous troops passed to Vespasian’s side.
 In this situation, Vitellius agreed to surrender and surrender.
 However, the Praetorians did not accept the defeat.
 Flavius Sabinus (older brother of Vespasian).
 However, they failed to find Vespasian’s younger son – Domitian.
 Soon there were fights in Rome between Primus’ army and praetorians.
 Primus’s army won the battle by seizing the city.
 Trying to flee in disguise, Vitellius was caught and tortured at the foot of the Germanic Steps on December 21, 69 CE.
 After a series of tortures, Vitellius was thrown into the Tiber and died.
 This is how Suetonius describes his death: